 Kelly Fortner Student Support Coordinatorkelly.email@example.com

 As the Student Support Coordinator with the Center for Community Based Learning, I am, first and foremost, here to support, listen, and advocate for you, the Humboldt student.
 You are brilliant and inspirational and I feel so grateful for the opportunity to work with you in my role!
 Thank you for all that you do.
 Through my position, I provide direct and programmatic support for students involved in community-based learning practices at Humboldt.
 I strive to find and create opportunities where students can build community, discover their strengths and values, and pursue their personal, professional, and academic goals and dreams.
 I graduated from Humboldt with a double major in Religious Studies and Geology and these experiences, together with my time as a leader at Youth Educational Services (YES), fueled my passion for community-based learning and leadership.
 Since graduating from Humboldt, I have stayed on-campus to serve as an AmeriCorps VISTA, work as a Career Advisor, and begin the Environment and Community M.A. in Social Science Program.
 These academic and professional experiences have strengthened my commitment to social and environmental justice and the liberation of all through solidarity, self-reflection, and action.
-When I’m not at Humboldt, you can find me spending time with my partner and our two dogs, going to the beach, talking with friends and family, working on projects with Zero Waste Humboldt, and watching the Lord of the Rings.
+When I’m not at Humboldt, you can find me spending time with my partner, my dog, going to the beach, talking with friends and family, traveling, and watching the Lord of the Rings.

 Sara Jaye Hart College Corps Principal Investigatorsara.firstname.lastname@example.org